 9. CASH, CASH EQUIVALENTS AND SHORT TERM DEPOSITS

-Cash and cash equivalents includes cash in hand, deposits held on call with banks, and bank overdrafts.
+Cash and cash equivalents includes cash in hand and deposits held on call with banks, and bank overdrafts.
+Term deposits are also presented as cash equivalents if they have a maturity of three months or less from acquisition date.